Winfried Kretschmann: Early beginnings

-Minister-President of Baden-Württemberg, 2011–present
+Minister-President of Baden-Württemberg, 2011–2026

 In the 2011 state elections, amid a surge in support for the anti-nuclear Greens following the Fukushima Daiichi nuclear disaster in Japan, a coalition government of Greens and Social Democrats won over the former predominating conservative CDU; Kretschmann was elected as the new state Minister-President of Baden-Württemberg.
 He ran on a platform that called for shutting down nuclear power plants, overhauling a public school system the Greens see as elitist, and imposing speed limits on Autobahns.
 Also, Kretschmann is widely regarded as having benefited from his party's opposition to Stuttgart 21, a massive development project in Baden-Württemberg's capital.
 Kretschmann's election ended 58 years of uninterrupted rule in Baden-Württemberg by the Christian Democratic Union party.

 As Minister-President, Kretschmann is a member of the German-French Friendship Group set up by the German Bundesrat and the French Senate as well as of the German-Russian Friendship Group set up in cooperation with the Russian Federation Council.
 During his tenure, he has made several foreign trips, including to Argentina (2011), Brazil (2011), Turkey (2012), Japan (2013), South Korea (2013), Israel (2013), the United States (2015, 2018, 2022) and China (2015).

 When German Chancellor Angela Merkel held preliminary talks to sound out possible common ground with the Green Party in an attempt to form a coalition government following the 2013 elections, Kretschmann was part of the Greens’ delegation.

 In the 2016 state elections, Kretschmann led the Green Party to a historic 30%, thus coming three points ahead of the Christian Democrats.
 For the first time in any German regional election, the Greens emerged the strongest single party in the state.
 Kretschmann was confirmed as leader of a coalition government of Greens and Christian Democrats in May 2016.
 As the Green Party's only Minister-President, Kretschmann plays a crucial role to organize the party's informal coordination committee for the Bundesrat.

 In July 2020, Kretschmann-led government of Baden-Württemberg banned full-face coverings burqas, niqabs for all school children.
 The rule will apply to primary and secondary education.
 Kretschmann said that full-face veiling did not belong in a free society.

-Following the ongoing success of the Greens in the 2021 state elections, Kretschmann was subsequently re-elected for serving a third term as minister president on May 12, 2021.
+Following the ongoing success of the Greens in the 2021 state elections, Kretschmann was subsequently re-elected for serving a third term as minister-president on 12 May 2021.

+In 2024, Kretschmann announced that he would not be running for a fourth term as minister-president in 2026 and that Cem Özdemir would be the Greens' candidate.
+Following Özdemir's victory, Kretschmann stepped down on the 13 May 2026.